Reduce mobile data in Android: restrict background data

 At Ting, we like to think that anyone can save on their mobile bill by changing their mobile habits.
-One big way to save is to ask yourself if you can restrict background data and limit how much mobile data you use every month.
+One big way to save is to ask yourself if you can reduce mobile data in Android by restricting background data and limiting how much mobile data you use every month.

 It’s worth knowing that despite your best efforts, some apps continue to use data in the background even while you don’t have them open.
 There are many Android apps that, without your knowledge, will go ahead and connect to your cellular network even when the app is closed.